philipappiah/conigital-expenses-tracker/README.md

 Your app should now be running on [localhost:4000](http://localhost:4000/).

-You can view the opn api docs http://localhost:4000/api-docs
+You can view the api docs via this endpoint http://localhost:4000/api-docs

 ## Running with Docker